manoli2013/sky-call/README.md

 ## TO DO

+Improve search inputs

-1. Agent user can:
+1. Agent should:

     - work in team, sharing data
     - connect call to switchboard

-2. Admin user can:
+2. Admin should:

     - see further detail reports
     - chat with users